A comprehensive look into the accuracy of SpEC binary black hole waveforms: Conclusions

 \section{Conclusions}

-In this work, we proposed three accuracy metrics of NR waveforms and applied them to the SXS Catalog: the generalized frequency-weighted mismatch $\overline{\mathcal M}_{n,n}$, the relative amplitude difference $\Delta A^{(\ell,m)}$, and the phase difference $\Delta \Phi^{(\ell,m)}$.
-The generalized mismatch allows us to target different portions of the waveform and shows that although error accumulates during the system evolution, the merger and ringdown stages are not necessarily less accurate.
-The amplitude and phase differences allow us to probe for systematic simulation errors for which we find no evidence.
-Across all three metrics, errors increase with in-plane spin, reflecting the higher morphological complexity of precessing systems and their waveforms.
+In this work, we proposed three accuracy metrics of NR waveforms and applied them to the SXS catalog: the generalized frequency-weighted mismatch $\overline{\mathcal M}_{n,n}$, the relative amplitude difference $\Delta A^{(\ell,m)}$, and the phase difference $\Delta \Phi^{(\ell,m)}$.
+The generalized mismatch allows us to target different portions of the waveform and shows that although error accumulates during the system evolution, the merger and ringdown stages are not inherently less accurate.
+The amplitude and phase differences allow us to probe for systematic simulation errors, i.e., errors that manifest qualitatively similarly across the parameter space, for which we find no evidence.
+This extensive accuracy assessment of the SXS catalog represents the most thorough evaluation of the largest NR waveform catalog available to date.
+While here we focus on the SXS catalog, the metrics and analyzes presented are equally applicable to other catalogs ~\cite{Scheel:2025jct, ferguson2023secondmayacatalogbinary, Healy_2020, Rashti_2025, hamilton2023catalogueprecessingblackholebinarynumericalrelativity, Huerta_2019, Hinder:2013oqa, Aylott:2009tn}.

-While here we focused on the SXS catalog, the metrics and analyses presented are equally applicable to other catalogs (e.g., MAYA, RIT~\cite{ferguson2023secondmayacatalogbinary, Healy_2020}).
-More broadly, additional metrics and systematic explorations tailored to specific \texttt{SpEC} data products and their applications, such as the remnant properties or QNM fits, are required given the central role of NR in GW science.
+By conducting a parameter space study, we found that across all three metrics, errors increase with in-plane spin, reflecting the higher morphological complexity of precessing systems and their waveforms.
+The \texttt{SpEC} grid is defined in the co-orbital frame, which causes the geometry of the near-zone of the simulation to be highly spin-dependent.
+As a result, it is more difficult to resolve systems with greater in-plane spin, resulting in larger simulation errors.
+By identifying how greater in-plane spin leads to larger simulation errors due to the co-orbital grid frame, we hope to motivate the development of methods to mitigate this effect in future versions of \texttt{SpEC}.